-The Board is currently made up of seven (7) members as follows:-
+The Board is currently made up of seven (7) members as follows:

-- · Four (4) Executive Directors - Three (3) Independent Non-Executive Directors.
+- Four (4) Executive Directors - Three (3) Independent Non-Executive Directors.

 This is in compliance with the one-third requirement for Independent Non-Executive Directors to be appointed to the Board under Ace Market Listing Requirements ("AMLR").
 The Nomination Committee and the Board assesses the independence of the Independent Non-Executive Directors annually, taking into account the individual Director's ability to exercise independent judgement at all times and to contribute to the effective functioning of the Board.
-The tenure of all our Independent Non-Executive Directors do not exceed a cumulative term of nine (9) years as at the date of this Annual Report.
-However, the nine (9) years term limit of Mr. Loh Chye Teik and Ms. Teoh Yee Shien will be completed on 12 April 2015.
-On this, the Nomination Committee and the Board had reviewed and assessed its Independent Non-Executive Directors after FY2013 and is satisfied with the level of independence demonstrated by the present Independent Non-Executive Directors and recommended Mr. Loh Chye Teik and Ms Teoh Yee Shien to continue to act as the Independent Non-Executive Directors of the Company after the cumulative terms of nine (9) years.
+The Independent Non-Executive Directors of the Company, Mr. Loh Chye Teik and Ms. Teoh Yee Shien have served as an Independent Non-Executive Directors of the Company for a cumulative term of more than nine (9) years.
+On this, the Nomination Committee and the Board had reviewed and assessed its Independent Non-Executive Directors after FY2014 and is satisfied with the level of independence demonstrated by the present Independent Non-Executive Directors and recommended Mr. Loh Chye Teik and Ms. Teoh Yee Shien to continue to act as the Independent Non-Executive Directors of the Company.
 The relevant motion on the subject matter will be presented to the shareholders for approval at the forthcoming Annual General Meeting.
 The profiles of the Directors are presented on pages 5 and 6 of this Annual Report.